Miguel Guzmán (golfer)

 Miguel Guzmán (born 22 January 1961) is an Argentine professional golfer.

+Career

 Born in Santiago del Estero, Guzmán worked as a caddie in Santiago del Estero, before turning professional in 1981.

 During his career, Guzmán won the Argentine Professional Ranking in 1990.
 He won more than twenty tournaments in South America.

 Guzmán played on European Tour in 1993 and his best finish was 16th in the Kronenbourg Open.
 He represented Argentina in the World Cup on two occasions and was 6th in 1990 with your partner Luis Carbonetti.